wildlifeevoeco/CaribouSwimming/paper/manuscript.md

     while more than half of our marked population were never observed swimming in the ocean?
-The forage limitation hypothesis is thought to apply uniformly across populations, but individual caribou could evaluate the costs and benefits of swimming to another island differently.
+The forage limitation hypothesis is thought to apply uniformly across populations, but individual caribou could evaluate the costs and benefits of swimming differently.
 It is possible that some individuals, in our case ~10%, considered swimming to be less costly or perceived competition or predation more acutely than their conspecifics.

 We surmise that for Fogo Island, as competition among conspecifics increased along with population size, density-dependent habitat